 Other search settings?
 For simplicity’s sake, make sure that you select Search: Full view only and Content: Books.
 This will help ensure that you get full copies of Google-digitized books.

 Browse the bookshelf.
 Scroll through titles and thumbnails until you see something that interests you.
-It can be the topic of the book, but sometimes the digital cover of the book will contain the anomalies you’re hunting for.
+Sometimes the thumbnail of the book’s digital cover will contain an interesting find.

 Start from the top.
 Anomalies occur everywhere.
 You can work directly from the top of the list of search results to the bottom.